 Originally posted Feb.
 9, 2019 on Zoot580.blogspot.com

-Welcome back for Episode 2 of my “Africa to America” series.
+Welcome back to Episode 2 of my “Africa to America” series.
 In the first installment, I directed you to the moment AFTER the classic scene in Alex Haley’s “Roots” where Kizzy was taken from her family and sold to another plantation.
 I shared that the little known understanding was how the loss of his daughter was the breaking point for Kunta Kinte.
 Kunta was a proud Mandinka warrior, abducted from Africa and cast into a life of servitude.
 Until this tragic event, Kunta had always stood strong in the face of adversity, never abandoning his training and beliefs.
 Sadly, the loss of Kizzy and the staggering message from his wife that his beliefs had failed him were more than he could bear.
 If you missed my first post, I strongly suggest you read Part 1 first at this link.

 As a result of its success, both a sequel and a holiday special were created: “Roots: The Next Generations” (taking place where Chicken George and family left off) and “Roots: The Gift” (a flashback Christmas tale featuring young Kunta and his caretaker, Fiddler).